 - Select existing WebC Type script which should have at least 1 recorded flow.

-- Click on start recording button from Script Manager GUI (or press ALT+S)
+- Click on the start recording button from Script Manager GUI (or press ALT+S)

 - A window opens to provide the URL and flow information.

-- After recording completes, click on Stop Recording button.
+- After the recording completes, click on the Stop Recording button.
 There are two flows inside the same script.
-New flow file opens after recording completes.
+A new flow file opens after the recording completes.

 Working with RunLogic

-User needs to follow the below mentioned steps:
+The user needs to follow the below-mentioned steps:

 - Open the Script Manager GUI and click the RunLogic icon in the Script Manager toolbar.
 The RunLogic GUI is displayed.